CHEM 80541 - Molecular Biophysics Seminar

 How is the topic covered by the paper related to the seminar topic?

-In consultation with the instructor, students will pick a recently published original work of research by the speaker of a seminar attended in the field of biochemistry or molecular biophysics and craft it into a brief presentation to the class.
-This presentation will take place at the end of the semester.
-The date and time will be announced later (watch the ANNOUNCEMENTS area on this page).
+In consultation with the instructor, students will pick a recently published original work of research by the speaker of a seminar attended in the field of biochemistry or molecular biophysics and craft it into a brief presentation (12 minutes + 3 minutes for questions) to the class.
+The paper/s that will be presented need to be cleared with the instructor at least six weeks before the date of the presentation.

 Molecular Biophysics does not participate in the GC Seminar Day, however students registered for this course are strongly encouraged to participate in this one day event.